Lirim Hajrullahu

-Lirim Hajrullahu (/ˈhaɪruːˌlɑːhuː/ HIGH-roo-LAH-hoo; born April 24, 1990) is a Kosovan-Canadian professional football placekicker for the Toronto Argonauts of the Canadian Football League (CFL).
+Lirim Hajrullahu (/ˈhaɪruːˌlɑːhuː/ HIGH-roo-LAH-hoo; born April 24, 1990) is a Kosovar-Canadian professional football placekicker for the Toronto Argonauts of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with the Argonauts in 2017 and 2024, was named a CFL All-Star in 2025, and is a four-time CFL East Division All-Star (2016, 2019, 2024, 2025).
 Hajrullahu played CIS football at Western Ontario and attended Governor Simcoe Secondary School in St. Catharines, Ontario.

 Early life

 Lirim Hajrullahu was born in Gjilan to father Nijazi Hajrullahu and mother Tevide.
 He is of Kosovo Albanian descent.
 His father had been a professor at the University of Sarajevo.
 Lirim is a middle child, and has an older sister Lume and a younger sister Linda.

 As a child growing up in Gjilan, he played soccer during and after school, which is where he learned to kick.
 He went to Governor Simcoe Secondary School in St. Catharines and graduated in 2009.

 On May 27, 1999, the family immigrated to Canada.
 They landed in CFB Trenton and spent two weeks at the base before moving to Kingston, Ontario where they spent two months of their summer.
 They received classes on the English language, and Hajrullahu received a bicycle through donations.

 Due to the lack of soccer infrastructure in his town, he also picked up playing basketball and volleyball.
 Hajrullahu credits sports as "a gateway to communicate with other Canadians" which helped him learn English.
 He had friends trying out for the football team in grade 9, while Hajrullahu took up soccer.
 In the school hallways, he caught the attention of football coach D'Arcy McCardle who "was struck by the student's big frame and thick legs."
 McCardle approached him to play on the football team but Harjullahu felt the sport was too dangerous and brushed him off.
 After a year of insistence, McCardle told him to try out on the first day of school in grade 10 and if Hajrullahu didn't like it then he wouldn't bother him again.
 "I went out for one practice and I fell in love with the game," explained Hajrullahu.
 He played right tackle when he was in grade 11, and played as a linebacker, offensive lineman and kicker in grade 12.

 Hajrullahu attended the University of Western Ontario's School of Kinesiology, receiving his bachelor's degree in sports management in 2013 and his master's degree in management and leadership in 2015.
 He attended Niagara University – Ontario where he received his MBA in finance in 2017.